 How to Request for Transcripts and Diplomas

-To obtain your GED transcripts and diplomas, you can follow these steps:
+To obtain your GED transcripts, diplomas, and official records, you can follow these steps:

 Requesting Transcripts